Clinical Pharmacology for TPOXX

 Comparison Of Animal And Human PK Data To Support Effective Human Dose Selection

-Because the effectiveness of TPOXX cannot be tested in humans, a comparison of tecovirimat exposures achieved in healthy human subjects to those observed in animal models of orthopoxvirus infection (nonhuman primates and rabbits infected with monkeypox virus and rabbitpox virus, respectively) in therapeutic efficacy studies was necessary to support the dosage regimen of 600 mg twice daily for treatment of smallpox disease in humans.
-Humans achieve greater systemic exposure (AUC, Cmax, and Cmin) of tecovirimat following a twice daily dose of 600 mg when compared to the therapeutic exposures in these animal models.
+Because the effectiveness of TPOXX cannot be tested in humans, a comparison of tecovirimat exposures achieved in healthy human subjects to those observed in animal models of orthopoxvirus infection (nonhuman primates and rabbits infected with monkeypox virus and rabbitpox virus, respectively) in therapeutic efficacy studies was necessary to support the dosage regimen of 600 mg every 12 hours for treatment of smallpox disease in humans.
+Humans achieve greater systemic exposure (AUC, Cmax, and Cmin) of tecovirimat following a dose of 600 mg every 12 hours when compared to the therapeutic exposures in these animal models.

 Specific Populations